ARC-OPT/Documentation/index.md

 ### Whole-Body Control

-Whole Body Control (WBC), also referred to as constraint-based or optimization-based control, is an approach for specifying and controlling complex robotic tasks.
-The term was coined by Luis Sentis in his work [Synthesis and Control of Whole-Body Behaviors in Humanoid Systems](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.73.8747&rep=rep1&type=pdf).
+Whole Body Control (WBC) is an approach for specifying and controlling complex robotic tasks [Synthesis and Control of Whole-Body Behaviors in Humanoid Systems](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.73.8747&rep=rep1&type=pdf).

 <img src="images/wbc_principle.svg" alt="drawing" width="600"/>

 Image Credits: Dennis Mronga, DFKI

-The idea is define a set of feedback controllers around an optimization problem.
+The idea is to define a set of feedback controllers around an optimization problem.
 Each controller regulates a certain task, the control output is fed into the cost function of the optimization problem, typically a quadratic program, and thus minimized during execution.
 In each control cycle ...
   * The cost function is updated with the current robot state and controller reference
   * The optimization problem is solved